gilesc/gseconvert/README.md

 Now make the matrix for the species of your choice by running, e.g.:

-    make matrix SPECIES="Caenorhabditis elegans"
+    make species-matrix SPECIES="Caenorhabditis elegans"

+or for the platform of your choice:

+    make platform-matrix PLATFORM="GPL200"

-being sure to surround the species of interest by quotes.
+being sure to surround the species/platform of interest by quotes.

 ## License